 Well, but what about kids?
 They're wildcards when it comes to expenses.
 It's one thing to predict your own expenses but what about for kids and then additional kids.
 What about summer camps and the big dreaded expense – college?

-How could you possibly account for these retired with a relatively fixed income?
+How could you possibly account for those who retired with a relatively fixed income?

 Can it be like dynamite to your retirement plans?